- Zinc is important for your immune system.

 How much zinc do I need?

-Zinc is an essential mineral, which means that your body cannot make it on its own, so you must get it through your diet.
+Because your body cannot make zinc, you must get it through your diet.
 The amount of zinc you need daily, or the recommended dietary allowance (RDA), depends on your age and gender.
 Girls age 9 to 13 years old need 8 milligrams of zinc each day.
 Girls age 14 to 18 years old need 9 milligrams each day.

 What are some good sources of zinc?

-Oysters are the best source of zinc, but red meat and poultry are the most commonly eaten sources of zinc.
+There are many different foods that have zinc.
+Oysters contain the most zinc, but red meat and poultry are the most commonly eaten sources of zinc.
 Zinc is also found in:

 - Dairy products